When Times Get Tough, the Tough Get Tendering

 By Nigel Dennis and David Lunn, BidWrite Co-Founders

-In our previous article, we outlined a range of buyer behaviours that contractors and suppliers can expect to see during these uncertain times.
+In our previous article, we outlined a range of buyer behaviours that contractors and suppliers can expect to see when tendering during these tough, uncertain times.
 We also looked at what this means for them as they plan their own response.

 In this second of two articles, BidWrite co-founders Nigel Dennis and David Lunn share their views on practical ways contractors and suppliers can implement a two-step strategy to enable them to win, be ready to win, or retain more contracts through the tendering process.